Model theory of $\mathrm{C}^*$-algebras: Definability of traces: the uniform strong Dixmier property

 \begin{lemma} An algebra $A$ with the strong Dixmier property has at most one tracial state. \end{lemma}

 \begin{proof} Suppose $a \in A$ and $\mu\in \bbC$ is in $K_a$.
 For every $\epsilon > 0$, we have an $n \in \bbN$, unitaries $u_i$ and scalars $\lambda_i \geq 0$ for $i \leq n$ such that

 By letting $\epsilon$ tend to 0, we see that for every trace $\tau$ of $A$ we have $\tau(a)=\mu$.
-This proves that $A$ has at most one trace and it also shows that $A$ is tracial if and only if the intersection of the convex closure of the unitary orbit of $a$ with the scalars has exactly one point for every $a\in A$. \end{proof}
+This proves that $A$ has at most one trace and it also shows that $A$ is tracial if and only if the intersection of $K_a$ with the scalars has exactly one point for every $a\in A$. \end{proof}

 In \cite{HaZs:Sur} it was proved that every unital simple \cstar-algebra with at most one trace has the strong Dixmier property.
 Thus the simple, unital and monotracial \cstar-algebra whose trace is not definable from Proposition~\ref{P.non-def-trace} has the strong Dixmier property, but its ultrapower does not.
 This shows that the strong Dixmier property is not axiomatizable.
 In \cite[Theorem~1]{Oza:Dixmier} Ozawa proved that a variant of the Dixmier property is equivalent to every non-zero quotient of $A$ having a tracial state.
 The strong Dixmier property implies that $A$ is simple if it has a faithful trace (\cite{harpe-skandalis}).
 More generally, if $A$ has the strong Dixmier property and $\tau$ is a trace then every proper ideal is included in the ideal